Boeing reports wing cracks on 787 Dreamliners in production

 Aircraft industry experts have known for decades that metal fatigue cannot be eliminated, but they have worked out a system for monitoring it backed up by mandatory maintenance schedules.

-Additional reporting by Tim Kelly in Tokyo; Editing by Andre Grenon, Tom Brown and Ken Wills
+Reporting by Alwyn Scott and Tim Hepher.
+Editing by Andre Grenon, Tom Brown and Ken Wills